markjoshwel/uji/README.md

 ![uji icon](des/icon-colour@2x.png)

-a silly app that just sends you a high priority notification every 18 minutes
+a silly android (8.0+) app that just sends you a high priority notification every 18 minutes

 based and named after [fewstuff](https://twitter.com/fewstufff/)'s original character that is as follows: